jravs06/hello-world/README.md

 # hello-world
-This is my one small step for being a devops.
+This is my one small step for being a devops engineer.